klyp/developertest/README.md

 The Developer Test is a simple test we give our prospective web developers to see how they do given a coding task.

-The premise is simple, create a PHP script that performs a search on Rotten Tomatoes using the Search API for movies containing any of the following words: red, green, blue or yellow.
+The premise is simple, create a PHP script that performs a search using the Search API for movies containing any of the following words: red, green, blue or yellow.

 The output should be a HTML page that displays each matching movies details (title, year, runtime) on a page.
 Also, extract the first matching word from the movie title, and show it somewhere on the movie details (maybe as the background colour).